Commonly used Actions

 After creating variables and assigning values or objects to them, it is time to work with those variables.
 To illustrate this, take the subtraction of two numbers.

-First define two variables Number 1 and Number 2 as described in Example 1: Create a variable.
+First define two variables `Number 1` and `Number 2` as described in [Example 1: Create a variable](#example-1-create-a-variable-and-assign-a-constant-value).&#x20;

 Then add the *Subtract* action to the script and drag the two variables from the Variables Menu on the right-hand side to the desired place in the statement.